You know what you need to do. You know how you need to do it. You just don’t have the money to pay for it. Sound familiar?

 - A real project plan.

 A high-level plan (including total cost) that you’ve vetted with others goes a long way toward making your case.
-(Be sure to enlist the support of admissions and development leaders.)
+(Be sure to pre-enlist the support of admissions and fundraising leaders.)
 Campus executives are looking for consensus.
-If you present an option already agreed upon by others, it’s more likely that your leader will agree and act.
+If you present an option already agreed upon by others, it’s more likely that your leader will agree and act more quickly.

 - Make it an in-person request.